jexxa-projects/Jexxa/tutorials/BookStoreJ/README.md

 ## Implement the Application

 If your application core is annotated with your pattern language, you can use it together wih Jexxa.
-This requires to changes in contrast to initial `BookStore` application.
+This requires to change the initial `BookStore` application as follows:
 1. You have to add package names providing your annotated classes to Jexxa by using method `addToApplicationCore`.
 This is required because Jexxa scans only the specified package names.
 2. You have to bind driving adapters using method `bindToAnnotation`.
 In this case alle inbound ports annotated with given annotation are bind to the driving adapter.